djfdat/phaser-typescript-vscode-boilerplate/README.md

 Contains server setup for the packaged [node-static] web server.

 ### [/src](/src)
 Contains all your source [Typescript] files.
-These will be compiled into /bin/js.
+These compile into /bin/js.
 Feel free to make more directories for better organization.
 This is where you will mainly be working.

 ### [/tsd](/tsd)
 Contains [Typescript] definition files.
 This is what the typescript compiler uses to add types to objects/functions.